National Home Health Rankings

-The Home Health Compare data set contains agency-specific, risk-adjusted, performance on 22 quality measures for over 12,000 agencies nationwide.
-The quality measures show how often home health agencies gave recommended care or treatments that research has shown gets the best results for patients, how often patients improved in certain important areas of care, and how often patients needed unplanned medical care or had to be admitted to the hospital.1 All 22 quality measures were used in this analysis.
+The Home Health Compare data set contains agency-specific performance on 16 quality measures for over 12,000 agencies nationwide.
+The quality measures show how often home health agencies gave recommended care or treatments that research has shown gets the best results for patients (process of care measures), how often patients improved in certain important areas of care (improvement measures), and how often patients needed unplanned medical care or had to be admitted to the hospital (utilization measures).1 The data collection period for the process of care and improvement measures is 1/1/2016 – 12/31/2016; the data collection period for the utilization measures is 10/1/2016 – 9/30/2017.
+The process of care measures are not risk-adjusted; the improvement and utilization measures are risk-adjusted.
+Sixteen quality measures were used in this analysis.
 To ensure reliability and stability of the measures reported, CMS suppresses reporting for agencies with small numbers of cases.

 - How often patients got better at walking or moving around.